Philippines–United States relations: Annual military exercises

 The annual Balikatan ("shoulder-to-shoulder") bilateral military exercises contribute directly to the Philippine armed forces' efforts to root out Abu Sayyaf and Jemaah Islamiyah terrorists and bring development to formerly terrorist-plagued areas, notably Basilan and Jolo.
 They include not only combined military training but also civil-military affairs and humanitarian projects.

 The International Military Education and Training (IMET) program is the largest in the Pacific and the third-largest in the world, and a Mutual Logistics Support Agreement (MLSA) was signed in November 2002.
 Similarly, law enforcement cooperation have reached new levels: U.S. and Philippine agencies have cooperated to bring charges against numerous terrorists, to implement the countries' extradition treaty, and to train thousands of Filipino law enforcement officers.
 There is a Senior Law Enforcement Advisor helping the Philippine National Police with its Transformation Program.

 USAID programs support the Philippines' war on poverty as well as the government's reform agenda in critical areas, including anti-money laundering, rule of law, tax collection, and trade and investment.
 Other USAID programs have bolstered the government's efforts to heal divisions in Philippine society through a focus on conflict resolution, livelihood enhancement for former combatants, and economic development in Mindanao and the Autonomous Region in Muslim Mindanao, which are among the poorest areas in the country.
 Meanwhile, important programs continue in modern family planning, infectious disease control, environmental protection, rural electrification, and provision of basic services—as well as PL 480 food aid programs and others—which together totaled $211.3 million.
 In 2006, the Millennium Challenge Corporation granted $21 million to the Philippines for a threshold program addressing corruption in revenue administration.

 Nearly 400,000 Americans visit the Philippines each year.
 Providing government services to U.S. and other citizens, therefore, constitutes an important aspect of the bilateral relationship.
 Those services include veterans' affairs, social security, and consular operations.
 Benefits to Filipinos from the U.S. Department of Veterans Affairs and the Social Security Administration totaled $297,389,415 in 2006.
 Many people-to-people programs exist between the U.S. and the Philippines, including Fulbright, International Visitors, and Aquino Fellowship exchange programs, as well as the U.S. Peace Corps.

+From April 9 to 12, 2026, the US, Australia, and the Philippines held joint maritime exercises in the South China Sea to strengthen regional defence cooperation, coinciding with routine patrols by China's PLA.
+Tensions also rose between the Philippines and China, including an incident in which Beijing fired flares at a Philippine Coast Guard aircraft, highlighting ongoing disputes over sovereignty and maritime activities.

+On 10 August 2026, U.S. Undersecretary of Defense for Policy Elbridge Colby said the United States would continue its military presence in the Indo-Pacific and wanted regional allies to take greater responsibility for their own defence.
+Speaking in Manila, he said Washington aimed to strengthen deterrence and maintain the regional balance of power amid China’s growing military presence.